raghavyuva/LucaMail/ReadMe.md

 - A Better Card View and a Table View
 - Rich Text Editing Experience to send a mail
 - General Settings to configure app specs
+- Available in 5 Different Languages (Localisation)
+- Download or Export Mails as CSV file

 # Built With